 The solution comprises of the ARx600 (x=C/G/M) wireless gateway devices with or without local IO handling at the secondary substation and ARM600 M2M gateway at the remote end (control center).

 - Secure proxy between the cellular network and the substation network using integrated firewall

 - Introduce VPN with authentication and encryption between substation and remote end (Control Center)

-- TCP routing on messages from substation network based on communication protocols supported by SCADA
+- TCP routing on messages from substation network based on communication protocols supported by control center SCADA system

-- Routing traffic from substation network on cellular network using 1 or 2 SIM cards (northside) 4G/3G, between substation network and SCADA
+- Routing traffic from substation network on cellular network using 1 or 2 SIM cards (northside) 3G/4G, between distribution substation network and control center SCADA system

-- VPN concentrator and VPN tunnel management device to all substation side ARG600 wireless gateways
+- VPN concentrator and VPN tunnel management to all substation side ARx600 wireless gateways

 - Through Arctic Patrol software application, perform remote asset (fleet) management of up to 3000 ARx600 devices like configuration back-ups, remote configuration and firmware updates

 - Reliable and seamless connectivity to control center from secondary substations to control center